mmerickel/pyramid_auth_demo/docs/auth_vs_auth.rst

 From the previous section we have distilled the user down into a list of :term:`principal` identifiers.
-The :term:`authorization policy` will allow or deny access based on the list of :term:`principal` identifiers and the :term:`permission`.
+The :term:`authorization policy` will allow or deny access based on those principals and the :term:`permission`.

 Context-Level Security
 ----------------------